COVID 19 Updates

 With the COVID 19 rules that are now in place, yet again, things will stay similar to last spring season.
 With the current restrictions, it is best if you order ahead for pick up and do not bring extra people with you.
 If you are coming without a full list, please come with a partial list of what you will need and/or a paper plan of beds and containers, complete with dimensions and estimates of sun exposure.
 With restrictions, this will likely be another long season for Mom and I, so please understand the long hours and extra labour we are facing.

 The plan for the foreseeable future is as follows:

-Orders will be taken by email, phone or snail mail.
+Orders will be taken by an e-store purchase, email, phone, or snail mail.